google/sbom-conformance/README.md

 This refers to the "Other Unique Identifiers" data field in the NTIA specification.
 It is a package-level check that passes if the [External References](https://spdx.github.io/spdx-spec/v2.3/package-information/#721-external-reference-field) field is present and non-empty.

 ## Disclaimer

 This is not an officially supported Google product.
 This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).

-This is not an officially supported Google product.
-This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).